nimaafshar/metadamagenet/README.md

 # Details on Modeling Tools and Techniques

-All models trained with Train/Validation random split 90%/10% with fixed seeds (3 folds).
-Only checkpoints from epoches with best validation score used.
+trained with Train/Validation random split 90%/10% with fixed seeds (3 folds).
+Only checkpoints from epochs with best validation score used.

 For localization models 4 different pretrained encoders used: